Skip to main content

 Written by Caitlin Foran

-Updated over a week ago
+Updated over 3 months ago

-Overview of the Line chart task
+Overview of the line chart task

-In the Line chart task learners are able to create or modify line charts.
+In the line chart task learners are able to create or modify line charts.
 You can pre-populate the chart with as much or as little data as you’d like.
 For automarking you can specify what points you expect where or you can leave it completely open.

-When should I use a Line chart task?
+When to use a line chart task

-The Line chart task is useful for helping learners to practice graphing, correcting incorrect points on a graph, or doing the heavy-lifting of some point-plotting for learners leaving them to just complete the graph or making predictions.
+The line chart task is useful for helping learners to practice graphing, correcting incorrect points on a graph, or doing the heavy-lifting of some point-plotting for learners leaving them to just complete the graph or making predictions.
 Let’s take a look at a few examples.

 Example 1: Predicting the shape of a graph